Settle Debt with the US Treasury Department

 In the world of SBA collection, there exists a name that inspires fear in debtors far and wide.
-If a lender is having trouble collecting, they tell a debtor they will send the matter off for collection in the “Treasury,” using the name like some taboo character parents use to scare children in behaving properly.
+If a lender is having trouble collecting, they tell a borrower they will send the matter off for collection in the “Treasury,” using the name like some taboo character parents use to scare children into behaving properly.

-SBA backed debts are guaranteed by the federal government in the event of default and, like all federally supported obligations, defaulted files that do not reach a resolution with the lending agent will be serviced by the US Treasury.
+The federal government guarantees SBA debts in the event of default and, like all federally supported obligations, defaulted files that do not resolve with the lending agent will be serviced by the US Treasury.
 The Treasury is not, however, the land of no return some lenders would like you to believe.
-However, you need to understand how to properly deal with them or else there can be serious consequences.
+However, you need to understand how to properly deal with them or else there can be severe consequences.

 The Treasury is eternal in the fact that they will exist as long as the US government continues.
 The Treasury does have more authority to collect that a traditional lender as they can ignore state level protections such as homestead and IRA protections.
 These two facts make the Treasury impossible to deal with if you do not know what to do.

 The US Treasury has enormous reach, but limited staff and because the government runs it, it operates very inefficiently.
 The Treasury does not take active collections against you as the investment in permanent staffing and collection costs is prohibitive when you are dealing with the millions of defaulted files the Treasury handles.
 Instead, the Treasury relies almost universally on passive methods of collection that can be put in place automatically to collect against you.
 This automated system used by the US Treasury Department to collect on you is called the Treasury Offset Program or “TOPs.”